kammitama5/kammitama5.github.io/_posts/2018-9-1-Saturday-September-1st.md

 ## I'm currently House-sitting and Dog-sitting
 - The great part is that they also have food (fully-stocked) and there's a washer and dryer.
   The one where I usually live is in my building, but needs quarters, and other people use it.
-  This one just needs a push of a button and they beep loudly when they're done.
+  This one just needs a push of a button and beeps loudly when laundry is done.
   So I was able to do my laundry pretty quickly today.
 I'm probably going to do it again just before I finish this stint, too!